SaketGudimella/Codetantra-Answers/README.md

 # Codetantra-Answers---C

-This repository contains the solutions for codetantra problems related to C programming.
+This repository contains the solutions for codetantra test cases related to C and Python.

 Solutions for the following problems are provided: